Boise High School: Mascot and Logo Change

-In August 2019, after years of internal debate on the campus, the Boise School District Board of Trustees excepted a proposal and plan to change the high school mascot by dropping the "s," from "Braves" to simply "Brave."
+In August 2019, after years of internal debate on the campus, the Boise School District Board of Trustees accepted a proposal and plan to change the high school mascot by dropping the "s," from "Braves" to simply "Brave."
 The change came after the Shoshone-Bannock Tribe wrote the Idaho Legislature, asking it to ban all Native American mascots from state schools.
-The school stopped using its Native American mascot costume during sporting and other events during the 2015-2016 school year.
+The school stopped using its Native American mascot costume during sporting and other events during the 2015–2016 school year.
 A new logo for Boise High was introduced in September 2019.

-The new logo includes a shield centered around the letter “B” with a Greek column along its spine, representing strength and support with a nod to the school’s architecture.
+The new logo includes a shield centered around the letter “B” with a Greek column along its spine, representing strength and support with a nod to the school's architecture.
 Surrounding the letter are four Greek words carved above the entrance to Boise High, which translate to wisdom, justice, temperance and courage.

 Olive laurels, which are historic symbols of victory from civics to academics to athletics, surround the entire logo.